The Rio Scale

 “Anyone who wants to understand the world should be open to new facts and new arguments, even on subjects where his or her views are very well established.”
 Sam Harris, The Moral Landscape.

-In this manuscript I have attempted to make a scientifically compelling argument that the Newton Bible Code should be rated high enough on the Rio Scale to justify testing.
+In this manuscript I have attempted to make a scientifically compelling argument that the Sagan Signal should be rated high enough on the Rio Scale to justify testing.
 If anyone thinks otherwise, I would like to know what more they need.
 My claim that the Bible contains a code is extraordinary, but so, I think, is the evidence.
 At this point, I would find it inconceivable that anyone, and particularly the SETI Institute, would be against testing.
-The Smoking Gun Challenge is my invitation to the SETI Institute and to the world to try to debunk the Newton Bible Code.
+The Smoking Gun Challenge is my invitation to the SETI Institute and to the world to try to debunk the Sagan Signal.

 In the event that cryptanalysts successfully debunk my claim, I will leave with my head held high, knowing that I played by the rules.
 I made a sensational claim and gave the skeptics what they ask for, sensational evidence.
 Of course I expect skeptics to abide by the same set of rules, which they have set, which is that if a claimant backs up his or her thesis with testable evidence, they will do their part and test that evidence to see if it holds up.
 Needless to say, for skeptics not to test empirical data that has content, credibility, and historical context is not an acceptable option.